rubygems/rfcs/text/0008-gem-contents-api.md

 - How do we display binary files?
 Do we display that they are in the package but not link to download them?
 Do we allow them to be downloaded?
 Could we reduce risk of abuse by not hosting binary files, thus limiting the potential by sharply reducing the types of files that would be hosted for free?
 - Do we expand gems when they are first accessed or expand everything at the start and as uploaded?
 - Do we implement a size or content type constraint to save space?
 Don't serve binaries or files larger than a few MB?
+- How much time should be spent on protecting from abuse in the initial release?
+Do we respond as needed?
+Do we already have tools in place to detect and block abuse?
+Is it even going to be a problem if we limit our exposure only to text files?